aeroforero/wednesday_check_in/README.md

  - Please fork this repo to check in for the midterm.
 This is to help us know who is here, since some students requested to attend a section for which they are not enrolled.
  - Just click the "Fork" button; you don't have to clone or anything.
-    - If you haven't clicked the button by 6:02pm, you'll likely have to come up front and give us your GitHub username individually.
+    - **If you haven't clicked the button by 6:02pm**, you'll likely have to come up front and give us your GitHub username individually.
  - In a moment, navigate back to https://github.com/appdevspring17 and refresh.
  - You'll see a banner across the top of that page with an invitation from us to join a team.
 Accept it.
  - Two new repositories will appear in the list: `geometer` and `very_best_debug`.
 These two are the midterm.